eosnetworkfoundation/grant-framework/applications/eosbees-global-coordinated-marketing.md

 [Influencer research process diagram](https://drive.google.com/file/d/1lUIQJKD5sHhzqLBj-JaoAoKhaPnQm2eU/view)

+See a sample of the variables and their coefficients that are [included in the algorithm](https://docs.google.com/spreadsheets/d/1ZVkMLBou3IGbOIXj5wPO0SD0y3ZZv8mcIQAQpohUfp4/edit?usp=sharing)

 3.4 Operations

 The languages will take turns translating subtitles + Swarming the content.
 In Month 1, one language per video will execute the process.
 In Month 2, two languages per video and in Month 3, three languages per video will translate + Swarm the content.
 This method is used to save costs and to qualify the languages using benchmarks.
 The languages that fail to reach them will be deprecated from the EOS Bees organization.

 The suggested benchmarks per month for a 3 month average:

 - 500k Twitter impressions per language team
-- 10% of total video watch time in English
+- 10% of total English video watch time

-*EOS Bees requests Manager access to ENF’s YouTube account to streamline data mining
+*EOS Bees requests Manager access to ENF and EOSN's YouTube account to streamline data mining

-For Yves’ account, we propose to Swarm 2 Tweets per week, selected by Yves, to English, Korean and Chinese influencers.
+For Yves’ account, we propose to Swarm two Tweets per week, selected by Yves, to English, Korean and Chinese influencers.
 Swarms will initiate on Monday and Thursday of each week.

 [See the Content Calendar](https://loving-cent-cdc.notion.site/f4036fed858341a4b6061e8505030d5c?v=337ba8514ac043cda614e158d8d4f300)

 3.5 Macro Benchmark